MTT Strategy: Tournament Poker from Registration to Final Table 2026

 The bubble is the period just before the money begins, when a single elimination separates every remaining player from a cash prize.
 It is also where stack sizes reshape every decision, because short stacks tighten up to survive while big stacks can apply heavy pressure without risking their own tournament life.
 This asymmetry is what turns bubble play into the highest-leverage phase of an MTT for anyone with chips to spend, and the most expensive phase for anyone who played passively through the middle stage.

-The stack-by-stack playbook, ICM-adjusted shove ranges, big stack exploitation frameworks, and short-stack survival math all get their own dedicated breakdown in our upcoming tournament bubble strategy guide.
+The stack-by-stack playbook, ICM-adjusted shove ranges, big stack exploitation frameworks, and short-stack survival math all get their own dedicated breakdown in our poker bubble strategy guide.
 What matters for the MTT arc is understanding that the bubble is where passive play gets punished hardest, and where the stack you built in the middle stage converts into real tournament equity.

 In-the-Money Play and Pay Jump Navigation